jackworthen/port-checker-plus/README.md

 ### 🐛 **Bug Reports**
 - Use the [Issues](https://github.com/jackworthen/port-checker-plus/issues) tab
-- Include your OS, Python version, and steps to reproduce
+- Include your OS, Python version, privilege level, and steps to reproduce
+- For fragmented scanning issues, specify if admin privileges were used

 ### 🔧 **Pull Requests**
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes with clear commit messages
-4. Test thoroughly (especially with different thread counts)
+4. Test thoroughly (especially with different thread counts and privilege levels)
 5. Submit a pull request

 ### 💡 **Feature Ideas**
 - 🚀 Additional performance optimizations
 - 🎨 UI/UX improvements
 - 📊 New export formats
-- 🔒 Enhanced security features
+- 🔒 Enhanced security and stealth features
+- 🧩 Additional evasion techniques

 ---